opral/monorepo/.changeset/purple-planets-grow.md

 "@inlang/paraglide-js-adapter-sveltekit": minor
 ---

-feat: Add `dir` option to `createI18n` for text-direction.
+feat: Add `textDirection` option to `createI18n` for text-direction.
 If omitted, an automatically detected text-direction will be used.